Anatomy of Criticism: "Rhetorical Criticism: Theory of Genres"

 These four genres form the organizing principle of the essay, first examining the distinctive kind of rhythm of each, then looking at specific forms of each more closely.
 As Frye describes each genre, he explains the function of melos and opsis in each.
-To understand Frye's melos, it is important to note his counter-intuitive usage of the term "musical".
-He contends that the common usage of the term is inaccurate for purposes of criticism, drawn from analogy with harmony, a stable relationship.
+Frye contends that the common usage of the term "musical" is inaccurate for purposes of criticism, drawn from analogy with harmony, a stable relationship.
 Music, however, does not consist of a plastic, static, continuously stable relationship, but rather a series of dissonances resolving at the end into a stable relationship.
 Poetry containing little dissonance, then, has more in common with the plastic arts than with music.

 The original presentation of the epic was ta epe (that which is spoken), and when an author, speaker, or storyteller addresses a visible audience directly, we have epos.
 The rhythm of epos is that of recurrence (i.e. accent, meter, sound patterns).
 These are the rhythms most commonly associated with poetry.

 "Fiction" is a vague term which Frye uses to avoid introducing too many new terms.
 Part of the difficulty comes from fact that this is the only of the four genres which has no precedent in antiquity.
 He acknowledges having used the term previously in a different sense.
 In this essay, the term refers to literature in which the author addresses the audience through a book, or more simply stated, prose.
 The rhythm of prose is that of continuity of meaning.

 Drama lies halfway between epos and fiction, or more accurately, its diction must fit the setting and the character.
 Some characters may be melos-oriented, speaking in meter or with various rhetorical effects in song and banter.
 Others may be opsis-oriented, speaking more in prose and conveying ideological content.
 Most characters alternate according to the dramatic situation.
 Such a marriage of the appropriate language with the character and setting (ethos) defines a rhythm of decorum, the distinctive rhythm of drama.

 Classical lyrical poetry often presents a shepherd speaking of his love; he is overheard by his audience.
 However, the distinctiveness of lyric comes more from its peculiar rhythm than from this radical of representation.
 Frye describes this rhythm as associative rather than logical and is the stuff of dreams and the subconscious.
 It is closely related to the chant, and though it is found in all literature, it is more apparent in certain kinds of literature than others.
 At this point Frye suggests a connection between the four historical modes and the four genres.
 In this sense, the lyrical is typical of the ironic age—just as the ironic protagonist has turned away from society, the lyrical poet makes utterances without regard to the audience.
 The lyrical rhythm is seen in Joyce's Finnegans Wake, a work based almost entirely on associative babbles and dream utterance.